 Nick began as an intern with WMBS December 2010 and was hired in 2011 as a producer and on air news and weather broadcaster.

-He is a senior at Uniontown Area High School and plans to attend college majoring in Broadcast Journalism.
+He is a 2014 graduate of Uniontown Area High School and now attends Penn State Fayette, majoring in Broadcast Journalism.
 Nick attended the Sports Announcing Camp at Waynesburg University in 2012.
 He is an avid Steeler and Pirates fan.

 David Dunaway, "Your Voice of Choice", has been working with WMBS since February 2009.
 He hosts "The Sports Voice," heard every Thursday from 4-6PM.